MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/device-orientation.md

 When using Xamarin.Forms, the supported method of controlling device orientation is to use the settings for each individual project.

 > [!NOTE]
-> **Note**: As of Xamarin.Forms 1.5.0 there is a bug which prevents custom renderer-based attempts to control orientation to fail.
+> As of Xamarin.Forms 1.5.0 there is a bug which prevents custom renderer-based attempts to control orientation to fail.
 See [this discussion](https://forums.xamarin.com/discussion/46653/forcing-landscape-for-a-single-page-in-ios#latest)this discussion in the Xamarin forums for more information.

 ### iOS